Bee2922/SQL---Housing-Dataset/README.md

 SELECT *
 FROM housing.dbo.housing

---Select only the street, neighborhood and housestyle columns from the dataset SELECT neighborhood, housestyle, street
+--Select only the street, neighbourhood and house style columns from the dataset SELECT neighborhood, housestyle, street
 FROM housing.dbo.housing